 It’s a potential alternative to the other main way of securing a retirement income, an annuity.
 With an annuity, you exchange your pension pot for a guaranteed income for the rest of your life, no matter how long that might be.

-The short answer is no – there’s no obligation to take financial advice before you start drawing down your pension, assuming you’re already in a money purchase or defined contribution scheme.
-(If you’re looking to transfer out of a final salary pension worth more than £30,000 to use income drawdown, regulated financial advice is mandatory.)
+The short answer is no. There’s no obligation to take financial advice before you start drawing down your pension, assuming you’re already in a money purchase or defined contribution scheme.

-In fact, according to data released by the Financial Conduct Authority in 2016, 42% of people who accessed their pension via drawdown over the period studied did so without regulated advice.
+In fact, according to data released by the Financial Conduct Authority, in the 6 months to March 2018 31% of people who accessed their pension via drawdown did so without regulated advice.

-Again, it is possible to access pension drawdown with no advice providing you have a defined contribution pension, but doing so could prove to be an expensive mistake if you’re not sure what you’re doing.
-The larger the pension pot, the bigger the gamble you’re taking by managing it yourself if you’re not sure how to invest your pension.
+Again, it is possible to access pension drawdown with no advice providing you have a defined contribution pension.
+This said, doing so could prove to be an expensive mistake if you’re not sure what you’re doing and aren’t sure how to invest your pension.